mshahabm/AI_Models/Fall_Risk_AIModel_Beta_Version/Final_Model/GETTING_STARTED.md

 ---

-## ✨ Success Criteria
+## Success Criteria

-You're ready for production when:

-- ✅ Script runs without errors
+- Script runs without errors
-- ✅ Risk scores are generated for all members
+- Risk scores are generated for all members
-- ✅ Distribution looks reasonable (not 100% high or low)
+- Distribution looks reasonable (not 100% high or low)
-- ✅ ROC-AUC > 0.70
+- ROC-AUC > 0.70
-- ✅ Manual validation confirms accuracy
+- Manual validation confirms accuracy
-- ✅ Care team understands how to use scores
+- Care team understands how to use scores

 ---

-**That's it!
-You're ready to forecast fall risk! 🚀**

 For detailed technical documentation, see `README.md`.